sw1ckham/i-brary/README.md

 As a user I want...

-* To be able to register quickly without the site taking any unneccesary information.
+* To be able to register quickly without the site taking any unnecessary information.
 * To be able to find new books I haven't read before.
 * To be able to see the Genre and rating of new books so there is enough information for me to decide whether I would enjoy it.
 * To be able to navigate around the site with ease.